GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

                         time as possible, instead of failing if the requested time is not possible.
 Default is False.
     -V API_VERSION, --api-version=API_VERSION
-                        Specify version of AM API to use (default 2) --useSliceAggregates
+                        Specify version of AM API to use (default v2) --useSliceAggregates
                         Perform the slice action at all aggregates the given slice is known to use according to clearinghouse records.
 Default is False.
     --useSliceMembers   Create accounts and install slice members' SSH keys on reserved resources in createsliver, provision or
                         performoperationalaction.
-Default is False.
+Default is True.
 When true,
                         adds these users and keys to those read from your omni_config (unless --ignoreConfigUsers).
+See
+                        --noSliceMembers which takes precedence.
+    --noSliceMembers    Reverse of --useSliceMembers.
+Do NOT create accounts or install slice members' SSH keys on reserved resources in createsliver, provision or
+                        performoperationalaction.
+Default is False.
+When
+                        specified, only users from your omni_config are used (unless --ignoreConfigUsers).
     --ignoreConfigUsers
                         Ignore users and SSH keys listed in your omni_config when installing SSH keys on resources in createsliver